mapeditor/tiled/docs/manual/worlds.rst

 .. warning::

     Currently, a world is not reloaded when it changes on disk.
-To reload a world, either unload it via *Map > Unload World* and then load it again, or restart Tiled.
+To reload a world, load it again via *Map > Load World...* (no need to first unload it) or restart Tiled.

 Using Pattern Matching
 ----------------------